-All amounts recognized as receivables on the governmental funds financial statements were collected within 60 days after year-end.
+All amounts recognized as receivables on the governmental funds financial statements were collected within 60 days except for the foundation receivable from the State which is 300 days after year-end.
 All receivables, regardless of when they are collected, are recognized on the district-wide financial statements.